Updated: Feb 3

 National Institutes of Health

-EPA-Approved, 100 Years in Business: The Sterifab® Advantage
+EPA-Registered in All 50 States, 100 Years in Business: The Sterifab® Advantage

 Caveat emptor is advice we should always keep in mind.
 But to that I would add another Latin adage: Operam ad salutem.
 It simply means “Pay attention to safety.”

 Fortunately, you can adhere to both nuggets of counsel by using Sterifab for all your pesticide, fungicide, and disinfectant tasks.
-First, and perhaps most importantly, it’s the only disinfectant, insecticide and virucide that is EPA-approved and entirely non-residual.
+First, and perhaps most importantly, it’s the only disinfectant, insecticide and virucide that is EPA-registered and entirely non-residual.